prettymuchbryce/easystaras3/README.md

 ![Example](http://prettymuchbryce.com/easystar.jpg)

-EasyStarAS3 is a simple AStar API that helps you find your way around walls in your tile-based game.
+EasyStarAS3 is a simple A* API that helps you find your way around walls in your tile-based game.
 Basically, it gives you the shortest path without running your character through walls.

 EasyStarAS3 really only has 3 methods that you need to worry about